zacLibaud/bADA55.github.io/index.md

 ## **From Words to Themes: Diving Deeper with Topic Modeling**

-WordClouds are like looking at a list of ingredients without knowing how they’re combined.
-They tell us what words are frequent but don’t reveal the deeper connections between those words or the larger themes they represent.
-For example: Are “aroma” and “hoppy” linked to discussions about IPAs?
-Does “brewpub” suggest a focus on drinking environments on RateBeer?
-What bigger stories emerge when we analyze the entire vocabulary in context?

-To answer these questions, we need a method that doesn’t just count words but detects themes, clusters of related ideas that dominate the reviews.
+We need a method that doesn’t just count words but detects themes, clusters of related ideas that dominate the reviews.
 This is where **Latent Dirichlet Allocation (LDA)** comes in, a clever machine learning technique that dives into the text to uncover the hidden themes lurking within reviews.
 Think of it as finding the common threads that tie conversations together.
 Here’s the magic behind it:

 Every review tells a story: LDA sees each review as a mix of topics, and each topic as a blend of words that frequently appear together.
 Spotting patterns in the noise: By analyzing word co-occurrence across thousands of reviews, LDA groups similar words into distinct topics.
 Bringing themes to life: Each topic is revealed through its top words, giving us a window into what it’s all about.

-For our analysis, we focused on uncovering 10 key topics—enough to capture the diversity of conversations without getting lost in the details.
+For our analysis, we focused on uncovering 10 key topics, enough to capture the diversity of conversations without getting lost in the details.
 The result?
 A crystal-clear snapshot of what the BeerAdvocate and RateBeer communities are buzzing about.
 The interactive **PyLDAvis visualization** helps us explore the detected topics in detail.

 {% include_relative figs/lda_visualization.html %}

-#### **What PyLDAvis Reveals**
-1. **Distinct Topics**: Each circle represents a topic, and the size of the circle reflects its importance.
-The distance between circles shows how distinct the topics are.
-Topics that are far apart, like **Topic 4 and Topic 9**, cover **different themes**.
+Each circle represents a topic, and its size shows how important that topic is.
+The distance between the circles tells a fascinating story: the farther apart two topics are, the more distinct their themes.
+Take Topic 4 and Topic 9, for instance, they live in completely different worlds of beer talk.

-2. **Top Words**: On the right, you can see the most important words for each topic.
-For example:
-   - Topic 0 highlights sensory descriptors like **“aroma”** and **“mouthfeel”**.
-   - Topic 4 mentions fruity and spicy flavors, including **“citrus”**, **“spice”**, and **“banana”**.
+On the right, you’ll find the key words that bring each topic to life.
+For example, Topic 0 dives into sensory experiences with words like “aroma” and “mouthfeel.”Topic 4 paints a picture of fruity and spicy flavors with words like “citrus”, “spice”, and “banana.”

-This interactivity demonstrates that the topics detected by LDA are **not overlapping excessively**, ensuring they capture distinct themes.
+This interactive visualization proves one thing: the topics detected by LDA are clear and distinct, without excessive overlap.
+They represent unique perspectives within the beer enthusiast community.

----

-### **What Each Topic Represents**

-Based on the most important words in each topic, we interpreted their meanings:
+By analyzing the most important words for each topic, we interpreted their themes as follows:

 | **Topic** | **Top Words**                             | **What It Represents**                                                    |
 |-----------|-------------------------------------------|----------------------------------------------------------------------------|